code for loading the format for the notebook

 keyword (yield expression).next()

-method on the function: It will execute the function, and when the function encounters the yield
+method on the function, it starts the actual execution.
+Once this function encounters the yield

-keyword, it suspends execution at that point, saves its context and returns the value to the callernext()
+keyword, it pauses execution at that point, saves its context and returns its value to the callernext()

-again, execution of the function continues till another yield is encountered or end of function is reached.()
+resume execution until another yield is encountered or end of function is reached.()

 instead of []